amd/ryzen-ai-documentation/docs/runtime_setup.rst

 Runtime Configuration File
 **************************

 The Vitis AI Execution Provider (VAI EP) requires a runtime configuration file.
-A default version of this runtime configuration file can be found in the ``voe-4.0-win_amd64`` folder of the Ryzen AI Software installation package under the name :file:`vaip_config.json`.
+A default version of this runtime configuration file can be found in the Ryzen AI Software installation tree: :file:`%RYZEN_AI_INSTALLATION_PATH%\voe-4.0-win_amd64\vaip_config.json`.

 It is recommended to create a copy of the :file:`vaip_config.json` file in your project directory and point to this copy when initializing the inference session.
 Refer to the :doc:`modelrun` page for more details on how to set up an inference session with the Vitis AI Execution Provider.